-One text features a book often includes for readers is a glossary or index.
-These are included to provide readers with enhanced comprehension by briefly defining keywords and general concepts within the article.
-These can aid the students’ ability to learn and know the overall meaning of the materials.
+A common text feature that a text often includes is a glossary or index.
+They are included to provide readers with enhanced comprehension by briefly defining keywords and general concepts within the text.
+They can help to understand the overall meaning of the materials.

 5. Pictures and Captions

-This is another of the basic text features that are found in many different types of informational content.
+A map is another of the basic text features that are found in many different types of informational content.
 A map or chart can make picturing an event’s actual location or period of time easier for the readers.

 Benefits of Using Text Features